 The main complaint is about problems in the builders’ work, and it is not just one they are numerous.
 So, there is no point in discussing it here.
 Bugs, bugs everywhere.
 Professionals and enthusiasts testing the builder do find tonnes of bugs every day.
 As a result, in the Gutenberg vs Elementor competition, Gutenberg developers try to fix them as soon as they can, but it will surely take some time.

 A Tale of Two Pages

 Comparing Gutenberg vs Elementor is like comparing two superheroes.
-Both comprises of significant advantages and disadvantages.
-Telling which one is better is extremely difficult because Gutenberg turns as a viable alternative for those who are mainly looking for buttons, tables and stuff like that, for those who use a single column layout, for those who aren’t familiar with padding and margins, if having to try a few different blocks until you find one that lets you change the background color doesn’t annoy you, you’ll be in business.
+Both comprise significant advantages and disadvantages.
+Telling which one is better is extremely difficult because Gutenberg turns as a viable alternative for those who are mainly looking for buttons, tables and stuff like that, for those who use a single column layout, for those who aren’t familiar with padding and margins, if having to try a few different blocks until you find one that lets you change the background colour doesn’t annoy you, you’ll be in business.

 Whereas Elementor can offer you full control over styles, spacing, etc., you can use pre-built widgets instead of workloads, create designs that differ from your theme’s default styling, work flexibly with column layouts.

 With Gutenberg, WordPress developers can do all the same types of things as Elementor, so chances are there you might feel disappointed.
 But that doesn’t mean it is worthless because it is a viable option.
 It is a lightweight way to add new types of content or some basic layouts to your WordPress content.
 This surely means that Gutenberg can be used for the basic stuff, i.e., to create a reusable Elementor template block for anything else.